Is a Correction Looming Ahead for Sasol Limited (SSL)

-Sasol Limited (NYSE:SSL) went up by 4.62% from its latest closing price compared to the recent 1-year high of $20.99.
-The company’s stock price has collected 13.25% of gains in the last five trading sessions.
+Sasol Limited (NYSE:SSL) went down by -7.02% from its latest closing price compared to the recent 1-year high of $20.38.
+The company’s stock price has collected 0.19% of gains in the last five trading sessions.
 Press Release reported on 01/04/21 that SOL: Sasol – Successful Completion of the Divestment of Sasol’s 50% Equity Interest in Gemini HDPE LLC

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.